Yiju-Li/CV/resume_software.md

 *For a comprehensive understanding of my professional endeavors, I invite you to visit my website at [YijuLi.info/Projects](https://yijuli.info/projects), where more projects are available for review.*

 - Cine-Eval: A Comprehensive **Full-Stack Web Application** for Movie Review and Evaluation
-The purpose of this project is to provide a platform for users to rate and review movies, offering a comprehensive and streamlined experience through the utilization of modern technologies including full-stack web development, database management, and cloud computing.
-    - In the development of the online movie review website, I utilized ReactJS for the front-end and ExpressJS for the back-end.
+    - Utilized ReactJS for the front-end and ExpressJS for the back-end.
 The front-end was connected to the back-end through HTTP requests, specifically using POST requests to submit data and retrieve information from the database.
-    - The database utilized was MySQL, which was connected to the ExpressJS back-end through the use of RESTful APIs.
-The APIs were designed to handle the basic CRUD (Create, Read, Update, Delete) operations in order to allow for seamless interaction with the database.
+    - The database utilized is MySQL, which connects to the ExpressJS back-end through the use of RESTful APIs.
+The APIs were designed to handle the basic CRUD operations in order to allow for seamless interaction with the database.
     - The entire project was deployed on Amazon Web Services (AWS) cloud platform, leveraging its powerful computing resources to ensure seamless performance and scalability.